Ludeme/LudiiAICompetition/README.md

 [![twitter](https://img.shields.io/twitter/follow/ludiigames?style=social)](https://twitter.com/intent/follow?screen_name=ludiigames)

 ## News
+- 2 June 2020: Updated repository for Ludii version 0.9.3.
+- 26 May 2020: We have a new [page with Ludii Tutorials](https://ludiitutorials.readthedocs.io/), including tutorials for AI development!
 - 21 February 2020: This repository made public.

 To stay up-to-date with any new announcements about Ludii or the Ludii AI competition, keep an eye out on: